idelairre/ConstantFox/README.md

 # ConstantsFox

-Utility for TumblrFox that synchronously accesses stored values using the chrome extension storage api.
+Utility for TumblrFox that synchronously accesses stored values.
+Automatically detects JS environment and adapts storage strategy.
 Emits change, initialization, and reset events.
-Automatically detects JS environment and adapts storage strategy.

 Functions very similarly to a Backbone model.